datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/rdbms_identifier_factory.md

 DataNucleus provides the mechanism to generate datastore identifiers (table/column names) when none are defined by the users metadata/annotations.
 In addition to the default JDO factory there is also an identifier factory that generates identifiers consistent with the JPA1 specification.
-You can extend DataNucleus's capabilities using the plugin extension _org.datanucleus.store_identifierfactory_.
+You can extend DataNucleus's capabilities using the plugin extension _org.datanucleus.store.rdbms.identifierfactory_.

 <table>
     <tr>